txt/se25fall/docs/syllabus.md

 Students are required to comply with the university policy on academic integrity found in the i [What is Academic Misconduct?](https://studentconduct.dasa.ncsu.edu/academic-integrity-overview/).
 Therefore, students are required to uphold the Pack Pledge:
-" “I have neither given nor received unauthorized aid on this test or assignment,” on all syllabi, assignments, examinations, or other academic evaluations is encouraged."
+" “I have neither given nor received unauthorized aid on this test or assignment,” on all syllabus, assignments, examinations, or other academic evaluations is encouraged."

 Cheating will be punished to [the full extent possible](https://studentconduct.dasa.ncsu.edu/academic-misconduct/).